Driven Damped Pendulum III: Log Separation and Lyapunov

 The Lyapunov exponent is negative if the behavior is nonchaotic, but becomes positive with the onset of chaos, and in that regime, unsurprisingly, the curves become more noisy—but nevertheless the exponent is often clear.

 Press Play: the preset values are: 2.25, 1, 0.75, 1.07, 0.0005, 5, -1.5708, -1.5709, vertical axis 0.2 are chosen to reproduce Taylor’s fig 12.12 (although starting lower).
 This is γ = 1.07, period doubled but nonchaotic motion.
 The average difference between the two curves decays exponentially, measure the slope by moving the red line around.

 If you want to get the slope more quickly, up the play speed: this doesn’t affect accuracy, just the number of dots displayed.

-Setting the drive strength at gamma = 0.9 and initial separation of 90 degrees, we can see the exponential decay over 12 orders of magnitude, at which point the accuracy of our calculation breaks down.
+Setting the drive strength at γ = 0.9, we can see much more rapid exponential decay over 12 orders of magnitude, at which point the accuracy of our calculation breaks down.

 Going into the chaotic regime, the exponential decrease changes to exponential increase.
 Try a few values!

 To get Taylor's fig 12.13, γ = 1.105, initial angles -1.5708, -1.5709. vert scale 0.5, horiz scale 0.25, dt = 0.01 msec, speed = 50, say.